 12. Do you offer scholarships?

 We offer scholarships in two forms.
 First, we provide charity beds, which we call “Wilson Beds.”
 In addition, we permit a limited number of guests to extend their stay with us for an additional forty-five days at no cost.
 These “Extended Guests” assist with tasks around our campus.
-This is a competitive program that requires an application and approval from clinical and program leadership.
+This is a competitive programme that requires an application and approval from clinical and programme leadership.

 13. Do you offer payment plans?

 We do not offer payment plans, though we do accept commercial insurance.

 14. Please can you describe your discharge / aftercare process?
 Is there long term managed aftercare?

 1. All guests are seen within the 1st week to ten days.

 2. We collaborate as team to deem what would best be fit for each guest.